MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: EVALUATION

+\paragraph{Safety guarantee} Although the policy learns collision avoidance from expert demonstrations implicitly, it lacks explicit safety guarantees as observed in Fig.~\ref{fig:trajectories_collision}.
+While recent works have explored enforcing hard constraints on diffusion model outputs during inference \citep{romer2025diffusion, cheng2025safe}, integrating these mechanisms into the finetuning phase remains a challenge.
+An interesting question for future research is how to explicitly embed safeguards into the training loop such as policy learning through a constrained inference layer to ensure provably safe action generation.

-While MATT-Diff has shown consistent improvements across episodic and per-episode metrics, several limitations remain.
-First, the current experiments were conducted in a single environment.
-The performance across different unseen maps may require further improvement.
-In addition, minor manual gain tuning was needed to achieve stable angular velocity control.
-While diffusion policies inherently represent multi-modal action distributions, the specific mode executed at each timestep depends on stochastic sampling from the diffusion process.
-Fine-tuning the policy with reinforcement learning \citep{ren2025diffusion, wagenmaker2025steering} could help the policy learn when to select each behavioral mode, improving consistency and task performance.
-Additionally, the proposed policy is trained on top of the target estimation by a Kalman filter with target detection and missing observations discussed in Section \ref{sec:problem}, employing a heuristic approach of suddenly removing the beliefs of lost targets.
-More advanced target estimation methods that incorporate detection and missing observation models, such as the Probabilistic Hypothesis Density (PHD) filter \citep{vo2006gaussian}, can be used in the overall design.
-One challenge for future work is determining the network inputs and designing the architecture for probabilistic inference techniques with higher-order moments than the Kalman filter.
+\paragraph{Tuning the policy specifically for one map} Because diffusion policies inherently represent multi-modal action distributions, the specific mode executed at each timestep depends on stochastic sampling from the diffusion process.
+Fine-tuning the policy with reinforcement learning \citep{ren2025diffusion, wagenmaker2025steering} may help the agent learn exactly when to select each behavior mode, improving consistency and task performance.

+\paragraph{Training with other target estimators} We remark that our policy is trained based on target estimation provided by a Kalman filter.
+As discussed in Section \ref{sec:problem}, this currently relies on a heuristic approach of abruptly removing the estimates of lost targets upon missing observations.
+More advanced target estimation methods that explicitly incorporate detection probabilities and missing observation models, such as the Probabilistic Hypothesis Density (PHD) filter \citep{vo2006gaussian}, can be used in the design.
+A key challenge for future work is to determine the network inputs and architecture capable of processing detection probabilities and data association probabilities provided by advanced probabilistic inference techniques.